WICG/navigation-api/README.md

 Each `AppHistoryEntry` has a series of events which the application can react to. **We expect these to mostly be used by decentralized parts of the application's codebase, such as components, to synchronize their state with the history list.** Unlike the `navigate` event, these events are not cancelable.
 They are used only for reacting to changes, not intercepting or preventing navigations.

 The application can use the `navigateto` and `navigatefrom` events to update the UI in response to a given entry becoming the current app history entry.
 For example, consider a photo gallery application.
-One way of implementing this would be to store metadata about the photo in the corresponding `AppHistoryEntry`'s `state` property.
+One way of implementing this would be to store metadata about the photo in the corresponding `AppHistoryEntry`'s state.
 This might look something like this:

 ```js
 async function showPhoto(photoId) {